 The Field Mentor should be active in ministry (exceptions may be made for retired ministers) and have demonstrated competence in ministry.
-The candidate should have adequate access to the services of the Field Mentor on a regular basis.
+The candidate should have adequate access to the services of the Field Mentor on a regular basis either in person, video conferencing, or phone.